 Do you want your children to have a dynamic walk with Jesus and stay deeply committed to His church while going through college?
 Whether they grow up and go to Bible college, Baylor, or Berkeley, the understanding they gain through Summit Academy (SACWA) classes will make them far more prepared to continue their walk with Christ and their commitment to the local church, displaying both courage and compassion as unashamed witnesses of biblical truth regardless of the spiritual, educational, or workplace environment.
 With the permission of Summit Ministries, I started SACWA in 2015 as a platform for teaching their outstanding college prep courses.
 Their powerful three year curriculum includes Understanding the Times, Understanding the Faith, and Understanding the Culture.
-The classes I teach meet once a week for two hours and are currently for high school age homeschool students.
-This coming year I’m only planning to teach one class.
-It will be on Thursdays from noon-2pm and will be held somewhere in the area north of Houston (Spring, The Woodlands, Tomball, Conroe, Magnolia), depending on where most of the students are coming from.
-(In the past I have taught classes in churches, homeschool co-ops, and large living rooms.)
-The total cost for your student for the 2018-19 school year will be $550.
-This includes tuition, a hardbound textbook, and a one-year license for Summit’s digital curriculum.
-If you have any questions, please email me at firstname.lastname@example.org or call me at 713-591-3600.
+The classes I teach meet once a week for two hours and are currently for high school and college age students.
+This coming year I’m only planning to teach one class, Understanding the Times, probably Thursdays from noon-2pm.
+(The day and time could change if needed.)
+The class will be held somewhere in the area north of Houston (Spring, The Woodlands, Tomball, Conroe, Magnolia), depending on where most of the students are coming from.
+(In the past I've taught classes in churches, homeschool co-ops, and large living rooms.)
+The total cost for your student for the 2019-20 school year will be $500.
+This includes tuition, a 500-page hardbound textbook, and a one-year license for Summit’s digital curriculum (Summit U).
+If you have any questions, please email me at firstname.lastname@example.org or call me at 346-328-2616.

 The bad news is that these statistics are real.
 But the amazingly good news is that students who (1) consistently see the faith lived out at home, (2) experience church as authentic community, and (3) gain a robust understanding of the Christian worldview as well as the competing worldviews… well, about 99% of these students are staying in the church when they go off to college.
 99%.

 My eldest son and I have both been through Summit’s worldview conference in Colorado, and my teenage daughter attended the conference in Tennessee in the summer of 2016.
-I highly encourage you to consider sending your high school or college age son or daughter to a Summit 12-day summer conference.
-There is no other camp like it.
+Our teenage son will be attending the conference in Colorado this June.
+And my 12 year old can't wait till she's old enough to go!
+I highly encourage you to consider sending your high school or college age son or daughter to a Summit 12-day Conference this summer.
+There is no other camp like it!